agalic-rd/Vasc-AoP/README.md

 </div>

 > **Note**
-> This repository contains the data and R code for the _"Innovative 3D-image analysis of cerebellar vascularization highlights angiogenic gene dysregulations in a murine model of apnea of prematurity."_ paper
+> This repository contains the data and R code for the _"Innovative 3D-image analysis of cerebellar vascularization highlights angiogenic gene dysregulations in a murine model of apnea of prematurity"_ paper

 ## ❔ Requirements